dominicparga/howto/python.md

   ```

 * Maximum line width is `79`, for documentation `72`.
+  Exceptions can be made for String-constants and similar.

   _Humans have trouble reading the code with increasing line width.
   In general, more than `80` is not recommended.